Uncertainty Quantification for Retrieval-Augmented Reasoning: Methodology

 The CR action ($a_{cr}$) critically reassesses the reasoning states produced up to state $s_t$.
 When applied at state $s_t$, it introduces a new state $s_{t+1}$ that the think $\tau_{t+1}$ explicitly evaluates the previously retrieved information as unhelpful, irrelevant, or misleading, and the accompanying search query $q_{t+1}$ is formulated to support this critical assessment.
 Formally, in state $s_t$, the LLM $\pi_{\theta}$ is prompted with a critical rethinking instruction to generate a new state $s_{t+1}$:

-Conceptually, if the reasoning path so far has been incorrect, this action enables the system to adjust toward a more reliable trajectory.
+Conceptually, if the reasoning path so far has been incorrect, this action enables the system to adjust to a more reliable trajectory.
 If the path has been correct, CR strengthens its validity, thereby increasing confidence in the final outcome.
-Figure~\ref{fig:ct_prompt} in Appendix~\ref{app:prompt} illustrates the instruction prompt used for this action.

-\textit{\textbf{A3: Answer Validation (AV).}~\cite{He24cov, Jiang25RAGStar, Salemi25LiveRAG}} RAR models face difficulties with validating their final response, detecting whether the generated response meets certain criteria of the query~\cite{Wang24FairEvaluators, Salemi25LiveRAG, He24cov, Jiang25RAGStar}.
+\textit{\textbf{A3: Answer Validation (AV).}} RAR models face difficulties validating their final response, detecting whether the generated response meets certain criteria of the query~\cite{Wang24FairEvaluators, Salemi25LiveRAG, He24cov, Jiang25RAGStar}.
 One challenge is that the response is built upon a reasoning path that integrates both documents and the intermediate reasoning trajectory, which often leads the LLM to exhibit excessive confidence in its output.
 Another challenge is that different tasks and response types involve specific validation criteria, but RAR models are generally unaware of these requirements.

 We introduce the AV action ($a_{av}$) to validate the final response by prompting the LLM to reconsider its generation once a response has been produced, based on predefined criteria.
 Specifically, the LLM first generates a \textit{\textbf{query-aware reasoning path summary}}~\cite{shi2025refine, li25searcho1, Achkar25Summarize}, and then evaluates the final response using two criteria: (i) \textit{Groundedness}: is the response supported by the retrieved documents? and (ii) \textit{Correctness}: does the response appropriately and sufficiently address the query, given the available evidence?
 Formally, let $D=\{D_1,\dots,D_{N-1}\}$ be the set of documents retrieved at states $[s_1, s_2, ...s_{N-1}]$.
 A model $\mathcal{M}$ generates the summary $\hat S$ of these documents: $\hat S = \mathcal{M}(x, D).$ The state $s_N$ is then updated with this summary, denoted as $\hat s_N$.
 With the updated state $\hat s_N$, the LLM $\pi_{\theta}$ is then instructed to generate a new state $s_{N+1}$: